alif2499/Tumor-Image-Classification/README.md

 # Dataset
 The dataset for this classification problem can be found from here https://www.kaggle.com/alifrahman/modiified

-*If the code doesen't load, you can check here https://www.kaggle.com/alifrahman/tumour-classification-using-cnn*
+*If the code doesen't work, you can check here https://www.kaggle.com/alifrahman/tumour-classification-using-cnn*